bpfman/bpfman/docs/getting-started/tutorial.md

 # Tutorial

 This tutorial will show you how to use `bpfman`.
-There are several ways to launch and interact with `bpfman` and `bpfctl`:
+There are several ways to launch and interact with `bpfman` and `bpfman`:

 * **Local Host** - Run `bpfman` as a privileged process straight from build directory.
   See [Local Host](#local-host).